PHANT0MO2/PHANT0MO2/README.md

 - 💞️ I’m looking to collaborate on Cyber security knowledge,and programming
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact🛰️if they can do it to because nothing is possible so never stop learning
+- ⚡ Fun fact🛰️if they can do it u can to because nothing is possible so never stop learning

 <!---
 PHANT0MO2/PHANT0MO2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.